 An automatic transmission makes shifting much easier.
-It remains important to completely understand how to operate the transmission to optimize its efficiency.
-Please read the manual for your automatic transmission included with your vehicle.
+It remains important to completely understand how to operate the

 DO NOT leave the cab of the vehicle without applying the parking brake.
 The vehicle could roll and cause an accident resulting in death or personal injury.
 Always apply the parking brake before you leave the cab.